DLP-90/Service_app/README.md

 I currently have no prior experience with these technologies, and this project is also an opportunity to learn and gain practical development experience.

 ## Why Flutter and SQLite?
-__Flutter__ was chosen for its ability to build cross-platform mobile applications efficiently.
+__Flutter__ was chosen for its ability to build _cross-platform mobile applications_ efficiently.
-__SQLite__ is used because it provides a lightweight, embedded database solution that works perfectly offline, which is essential for field use.
+__SQLite__ is used because it provides a lightweight, embedded database solution that works perfectly _offline_, which is essential for field use.

 ## Project Goal